Spectrum Of Hope – Appu

 Our greatest teacher in this journey of last 8 years was Appu himself.
 Physical body and health, supporting sensory system, money, power and knowledge and all those we consider important for giving us strength and happiness – he showed us that – none of these are pre-requisites for fighting day in and out, the fight goes on in pure joy derived from the fight alone.
 That is life you see all around in plants, animals, birds and all around, which adult homo sapiens forgot somewhere on the way to becoming modern humans.
 If a tiny little human of 700 gms with hardly any physical body could fight all such odds and come out fairly unscathed overturning all predictions by doctors about his survival – what is it that we cannot achieve with all such supporting systems, physical body and strength?

 Autism was an unknown word to us till he was born.
 Years and years of study and intense interactions in Autism related groups and parent forums followed.
 But very soon we realized that parents are the best therapists and Appu himself is the best teacher on what is Autism.
-We realized that Autism is about learning about the Child and not about applying what you learnt about Autism to the child.

 4. How important are therapy services for your child?
 Has it helped him and your family?